-Human ANA profile ELISA kit is a procedure for screening in vitro quantitative levels of IgG autoantibodies to nuclear antigens (ANA profile) in human serum and plasma samples.
+Human ANA profile ELISA kit is a procedure for screening in vitro quantitative levels of IgG autoantibodies to anti-nuclear antibodies (antinuclear antibodies, ANA profile) in human serum and plasma samples.
 This assay has a minimum analytical sensitivity limit of diagn.
 95.5%.

 Purified antigens SS-A (52 and 60 kDa), SS-B, RNP-70, Sm, RNP/Sm, Scl-70, Centromere B and Jo- 1 are bound to individual rows A to H of the microwell plate.

-The minimum detection sensitivity level of human IgG autoantibodies to anti-nuclear antibodies using current human ANA profile ELISA kit was diagn.
+The minimum detection sensitivity level of human IgG autoantibodies to anti-nuclear antibodies (antinuclear antibodies) using current ANA profile ELISA kit was diagn.
 95.5%.The dynamic range for this assay is cut-off index 1.0.